For Blacks and Other Minorities, Transportation Inequities Often Keep Opportunities Out of Reach

 According to the Baltimore Neighborhood Indicators Alliance, two of three jobs in the Baltimore region cannot be reached by public transit within an hour and a half—one-way.

 “That’s potentially three hours away from your family, away from maybe a second job,” says Megan Latshaw, PhD ’05, MHS ’01, whose research focus is on designing healthy communities.
 She points out that most users of Baltimore’s transit system—and in many U.S. cities—are minorities.
 “In the U.S., transit has been racialized in a lot of places and thought of as the poor person’s way of getting around.”

 For communities of color, unreliable mass transit, transportation costs, and unequal access have contributed to longstanding structural racism and associated socioeconomic barriers that have segregated communities from a range of opportunities.

 Transportation inequities can be traced in part to historical economic and societal shifts—white flight to the suburbs, the growth of a car-centric culture, and the migration of businesses—and jobs—from cities to more distant locations.

 “We are talking about access to jobs.
-We are talking about access to health care facilities, access to healthy food, access to education, quality schools,” says Shima Hamidi, PhD, Bloomberg Assistant Professor of American Health and an expert in adverse health effects of urban sprawl and car-oriented community design.
+We are talking about access to health care facilities, access to healthy food, access to education, quality schools,” says Shima Hamidi, PhD, a Bloomberg Assistant Professor of American Health in Environmental Health and Engineering and an expert in adverse health effects of urban sprawl and car-oriented community design.

 “The question my research has been asking is, If people don’t have access to jobs, how are they supposed to have one?”